 When someone offers you advice, what’s the first thing you do?
 Do you pause and consider how their approach might work?
 Or do you begin to make a mental checklist of all the reasons it won’t?

-If you’re making excuses and arguing for why you can’t have what you want, you’re keeping yourself stuck.
-If you’re doing it, you need to stop it.
+If you’re making excuses or talking about why you can’t have what you want, you’re keeping yourself stuck, and you need to stop it.
 For real.
 (Because you’ll live in stuck city for the rest of your life if you don’t.)

 It doesn’t make any sense to argue against yourself, does it?
 So why on earth would you do it?
 Many times, something called secondary gain is at play.
 This sounds fancy, but it just means that on some level, being stuck is working for you.